-COU 616 TECHNIQUES of COUNSELING 3 sem. hrs.
-Prerequisite: COU 606
+COU 616 TECHNIQUES of COUNSELING Prerequisite: COU 606

 A study of counseling techniques from the major counseling theories including the core conditions of the therapeutic relationship.
 Emphasis is placed on a systemic orientation with application and the experiential component being addressed.
 The elements of consultation are also considered.